 Lastly, the speaker is different.
 The speaker for the Peloton Bike leaves a lot to be desired.
 The sound quality is not great, so I often connected my Bluetooth Bose speaker to the bike for rides or for early morning rides I simply used my Airpods Pro.
 But the Bike+ has a legit speaker installed on the screen with a built-in subwoofer which makes it a much better listening experience.
 This is a huge upgrade.

-Is the Peloton Bike+ more difficult?
+Is the Peloton Bike+ more difficult than the regular Bike?

 One personal difference I discovered upon first use is that the new Bike+ seems to be much tougher output wise than my old one.
 On my first few rides I found myself struggling for things that felt moderate on the old Bike.
 A 50 resistance on the Bike+ felt like a 60 on the old Bike.
 I thought maybe I was just more tired than usual but I asked around and my other friends who have the Bike+ noticed the same thing.